 The people who make Pollys happen

-Pollys would not exist if it weren't for the efforts of a small, but tireless group of voluntary members (35 at present) who give up their time to make our dances happen.
-Worthy of special mention are our Lifetime Members: Garry Trotter, Bill Mansel (Sue Ellen) and Ian McLean (who sadly passed away in Aug 2020 after DJing for community groups for more than 40years).
-Each of these members have made an exceptional contribution to the club over several decades each.
-You can find out more about membership here.
+Pollys would not exist if it weren't for the efforts of a small, but tireless group of voluntary committee members (33 at present) who give up their time to make our dances happen.
+Worthy of special mention are our Lifetime Committee Members: Garry Trotter, Bill Mansel (Sue Ellen) and Ian McLean (who sadly passed away in Aug 2020 after DJing for community groups for more than 40years).
+Each of these people have made an exceptional contribution to the club over several decades each.
+You can find out more about committee membership here.

-In addition to the members, we have the most wonderful supporters who support us with fabulous prizes, donations of both money and time and endless enthusiasm.
+In addition to the committee members, we have the most wonderful supporters who support us with fabulous prizes, donations of both money and time and endless enthusiasm.
 Finally, of course, we are only successful because you, our patrons, come along to our dances.
 We love you!

 Our Executive Committee

 Pollys is an incorporated association bound by a constitution and as such must be governed by an elected executive committee.
-The current committee is:
+The current executive committee is:

 President David Haynes (Daisy May)